 How long do capped teeth last?

-Although crowns are a long-term solution to restore damaged teeth, they don’t last forever.
-Some materials are more durable than others; gold, for example, does not run the risk of chipping or cracking in the same way that porcelain does.
+Although crowns are a long-term solution to restore damaged teeth, they don't last forever.
+Some materials are more durable than others; gold, for example, won't chip or crack like porcelain does.

 Your dentist may tell you to expect your crown to last five to 15 years, but many last a great deal longer than this.
 A 2013 study assessed 2,340 gold-based PFM crowns and found that 97% lasted longer than 10 years while 85% were still going strong at the 25-year mark.